rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

     ```
     docker run -p 5050:5050 -p 127.0.0.1:4444:4444 rsksmart/rskj:latest
     ```
-1. Then, you could, for example, query the current block number with:
+1. After exposing the endpoint, you  can interact with the node.
+The following example queries the current block number:
     ```shell
     curl -H "Content-type: application/json" -d '{"jsonrpc":"2.0","method":"eth_blockNumber","id":1}' http://127.0.0.1:4444/
     ```
-1. Finally, you can provide a custom configuration to the node with:
+1. To provide custom configuration to the node, you can run the command as follows:
     ```
     docker run -p 5050:5050 -v /path/to/my/custom/node.conf:/etc/rsk/node.conf rsksmart/rskj:latest
     ```